Diana-Kapralova/TextAPI_Test/README.md

 # TextAPI_Test
+This is project repository as a Test to the course **Machine Learning in Production**.
 ## Task
-This is project repository as a Test to the course **Machine Learning in Production**.
-There are several stages in that test:
+There are several stages in the task:

 ### Stage 1 (required):
 Implement any NLP model for this problem: https://www.kaggle.com/c/commonlitreadabilityprize/overview